samuel-zetumer/SNOWMED-CT-Configuration/README.md

 ## Purpose

   The purpose of this document is to describe how to obtain the data dictionary SNOWMED CT and put it into a form that it more easily understandable and usable.
-This dictionary will be used for other applications, such as obtaining free text from wikipedia, pubmed, et al. This guide specifically downloads the United States Edition.
+This dictionary will be used for other applications, such as obtaining free text from wikipedia, pubmed, et al. This guide specifically downloads the United States Edition, and is designed for people less familiar with programming.
+In this project, we will:
+  - Manually download SNOWMED CT
+  - Manually download Python and set up our project off of Github
+  - Use python to transform SNOWMED CT
+  - Use python and SQLLite to push it into a SQL server

 ## Requirements and Restrictions